DecaDevOS/SimpleOS/README.md

 *putch*

-Put a string to the screen
+Put a characterg to the screen

 ```C
 extern void putch(unsigned char c);